Registered partnership

 Notification of intended registered partnership

-You submit your plan for registering your partnership in the municipality where the registration ceremony will take place.
-There must be at least 2 weeks between the declaration and the date of partnership registration.
-You may plan your ceremony up to 12 months in advance.
-You can submit your plan onlinefor entering a registered partnership.
+You must notify your intention to enter into a registered partnership (formerly known as ‘betrothal’) in the municipality where you are registering the partnership.
+There must be at least 14 days between the date when you make the notification and the date of the partnership registration ceremony.
+You can plan your ceremony up to 12 months in advance.
+You can make a notification of your intention to enter into a registered partnership.
 You will need your DigiD code.
-When you apply online you can see which wedding registrars and venues are available.
+When applying online, you can check which officiants and venues are available.
 You can do this before logging in with your DigiD.
+You can also make an appointment to pay us a visit.
+To do so, call (0224) 210 400.

-• The date and time of the registration ceremony.
+- The date and time of the registration ceremony.

-• The venue.
+- The venue.

-• The name you intend to use.
+- The surname you intend to use.

 Costs